rtlabs-com/p-net/doc/using_codesys.rst

 Restart the program after the installation.

+If you use the trial version, you need to restart the Codesys runtime on the Raspberry Pi every two hours.

 Scan network to find Raspberry Pi, and install the Codesys runtime onto it
 --------------------------------------------------------------------------